wolf-tech07/Lord-listener/README.md

 # Att-town-lisener-for-quest
-A edited version of town listener that works on quest to get started get vs code lts (i have not tried any other ones)from https://code.visualstudio.com/
+A edited version of town listener that works on quest to get started get vs code lts (you can also use notepad on your pc)from https://code.visualstudio.com/
 1. go to config.json
 2. where it says username in the quotes put your alta username
-3.  where it says password in the quotes put your alta password (Optional) if you are on PC to use spawn instead of trade post go to grammer.xml and change the line that says trade post to spawn
+3.  where it says password in the quotes put your alta password
 4.  save it in the top left under file
 5.  close vscode
 6.  run the application called TownListener close to the bottem and run it